roytang/blog/content/post/2025/05/weeknotes-05-11/index.md

 Elections tomorrow!

 Andor series finale this Wednesday!
 Last week's arc was great and I am probably going to rewatch Rogue One as soon as I finish the final ep.

+Trivia team might attend a quiz night this week.